-But there are expectations that AI can be a significant contributor to the region's digital transformation and economic growth.
-The AI industry is growing across Africa - with over 2,400 companies specialising in AI, 41% of which are startups (Figure 48) - and estimates indicate that the technology could contribute US\$1.5 billion to the continent's GDP by 2030.304
+But there are expectations that Al can be a significant contributor to the region's digital transformation and economic growth.
+The Al industry is growing across Africa - with over 2,400 companies specialising in Al, 41% of which are startups (Figure 48) - and estimates indicate that the technology could contribute US\$1.5 billion to the continent's GDP by 2030.321

 Figure 47.
 Global AI Index.
-305
+322

 Figure 48.
-Number of companies specialised in Al, by country.
-306
+Number of companies specialised in AI, by country.
+323

-304 Ngila, F. (2022, June 23).
+323 Based on Ngila, F. (2022, June 23).
 Africa is joining the global AI revolution.
-Quartz Africa. https://qz.com/africa/2180864/africa-does-not-want-to-be-left-behind-in-the-ai-revolution/
+Quartz Africa.
+Figure redrawn.